If you want to work out at home but don’t have much space for exercise equipment, you’d be pleased to know you have more options than you might think.

 We’ve cherry-picked the best compact exercise equipment for apartments and small spaces.

-While space-saving home gym equipment has been around for a while, the new workout tools are much better (and smaller) than before.
-You’ll be surprised by how many exercises you could do (effectively) with just one piece of equipment.
+While space-saving home gym equipment has been around for a while, the new workout equipment we see in 2023 is better (and smaller) than before.
+You’ll be surprised by how many exercises you can do (effectively) with just one piece of equipment.

 If you are looking for compact strength training equipment or small cardio equipment, you are in for a treat.

-We review some rather ingenious workout equipment with which you could do an intense full-body workout anywhere, whether at home or on the go.
+We review some rather ingenious workout equipment with which you can do an intense full-body workout anywhere, whether at home or on the go.